amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 ## Conclusion

 Any component library has its advantage when it comes to focusing on the development of a React app by leveraging the in-built components.
-The advantage Chakra UI's `ThemeProvider` give is to manage storing the value of the current in `localStorage`.
+The advantage Chakra UI's `ThemeProvider` give is to manage storing the value of the current mode in `localStorage`.

 Source code available at [GitHub](https://github.com/amandeepmittal/blog-examples/tree/master/react/themeswitcher-chakraui).